rsapkf/42/docs/open-source-software.md

     - [Canop/broot](https://github.com/Canop/broot) - A new way to see and navigate directory trees.
     - [ogham/exa](https://github.com/ogham/exa) - A modern version of ‘ls’.
     - [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli) - Command line interface for testing internet bandwidth using speedtest.net.
+    - [sindresorhus/speed-test](https://github.com/sindresorhus/speed-test) - Test your internet connection speed and ping using speedtest.net from the CLI.
+    - [sindresorhus/fast-cli](https://github.com/sindresorhus/fast-cli) - Test your download and upload speed using fast.com.
     - [michael-lazar/rtv](https://github.com/michael-lazar/rtv) - Browse Reddit from your terminal. `discontinued`
     - (GitLab) [ajak/tuir](https://gitlab.com/ajak/tuir) - A TUI to view and interact with Reddit from your terminal forked from rtv.
     - [idank/explainshell](https://github.com/idank/explainshell) - match command-line arguments to their help text.